jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_keypair_publickey" name="signature_keypair_publickey"></a> `signature_keypair_publickey(kp: signature_keypair) -> (crypto_errno, signature_publickey)`
-Create a public key object from the key pair.
+Get a public key of a signature key pair.

+The returned object can be used to verify signatures.

 ##### Params
 - <a href="#signature_keypair_publickey.kp" name="signature_keypair_publickey.kp"></a> `kp`: [`signature_keypair`](#signature_keypair)